MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/deploy-azure-container-registry.md

 ## Log in to the container registry

-To use the ACR instance, you must first log in.
+To use the Azure Container Registry instance, you must first log in.
 You can use either the Azure CLI or the Docker CLI to log in.

 ### Option 1: Log in from the Azure CLI